 On the 23d of May 2014 a fire damaged the west wing of the Mackintosh building including some studios, the Library and some archival stores.

-There will be no visitor access to the interiors of the Mackintosh building for the foreseeable future, whilst restoration gets underway.
+There is no visitor access to the interiors of the Mackintosh building whilst restoration gets underway.
 To find out more and support the restoration of the building please visit GSA’s fire fund.